ComposableFi/composable/docs/docs/networks/picasso/pica-use-cases.md

 ## Governance

 Picasso is waging war on centralization with a vision of a seamlessly interoperable, trustless future for DeFi.
 As such the PICA token will play an important role in helping to realize this vision, as governance will soon be powered by phase 2 of Picasso's [OpenGov](./governance.md).

+As PICA also serves as the native token of Composable Cosmos, it is required for governance of the chain aswell.

 ## Where is PICA available?